Cement hydration

 The products of the reaction between cement and water are termed "hydration products."
 In concrete (or mortar or other cementitious materials) there are typically four main types:

-Ettringite: ettringite is present as rod-like crystals in the early stages of reaction.
+Ettringite: ettringite is present as rod-like crystals in the early stages of reaction or sometimes as massive growths filling pores or cracks in mature concrete or mortar.
 The chemical formula for ettringite is [Ca3Al(OH)6.12H2O]2.2H2O] or, mixing notations, C3A.3CaSO4.32H2O.

-Important points to note about AFm and AFt phases are that:
+Some important points to note about AFm and AFt phases are that:

 • The aluminium can be partly-replaced by iron in both AFm and AFt phases.